 Choose an appropriate car

-Another great way of saving money on your car insurance is by choosing a car that will not be as expensive to insure.
+Another great way of saving money is by choosing a car that will not be as expensive to insure.
 All cars are categorised into an insurance group that determines how much they cost to take out a policy on.

 The cheapest cars to insure are usually ones with smaller engines as they are less dangerous to drive.
 Insurance companies also take into consideration how much it costs to repair or replace parts on a vehicle.
 This means that cars from more expensive manufacturers are often pricier when it comes to insurance.